 |6 credits of English composition or UW 1020 University Writing plus 2 credits of independent research with a focus on the application of the principles learned in UW 1020|

 |Particular Forms of Crime (Intelligence and Criminal Analysis)|

 |Ethical Dilemmas in Policing|

-General education and elective courses may be completed at any regionally accredited institution.
-A grade of C or higher is required for transfer credit to be approved.
-General education and elective course work may be completed before, during, or within five years of completing the other requirements for the bachelor's degree.
+*General education and elective courses may be completed at any regionally accredited institution.
+A minimum grade of C is required for transfer credit to be approved.
+General education and elective coursework may be completed before, during, or within five years of completing the other requirements for the bachelor's degree.